dschewchenko/permask/README.md

   - `canDelete(bitmask: number): boolean`
   - `canUpdate(bitmask: number): boolean`
 - `setPermissionGroup(bitmask: number, group: number): number` - sets a group in a bitmask (will overwrite the previous group).
-- `setPermissionAccess(bitmask: number, access: number): number` - sets access in a bitmask (will overwrite the previous access).
+- `setPermissionAccess(bitmask: number, accessMask: number): number` - sets access mask (will overwrite the previous access).
+- `removePermissionAccess(bitmask: number, accessMask: number): number` - removes access flags from a bitmask.
+- `togglePermissionAccess(bitmask: number, accessMask: number): number` - toggles access flags in a bitmask.
+- `clearPermissionAccess(bitmask: number): number` - clears all access flags in a bitmask.
-- `getPermissionBitmask(group: number, access: number): number` - creates a bitmask from a group and access.
+- `getPermissionBitmask(group: number, accessMask: number): number` - creates a bitmask from a group and an access mask.
-- `packBitbasks(bitmasks: number[], urlSafe?: boolean): string` - packs bitmasks to base64 string. (more compact than JSON.stringify)
+- `packBitmasks(bitmasks: number[], urlSafe?: boolean): string` - packs bitmasks to base64 string (more compact than JSON.stringify).
-- `unpackBitmasks(base64: string, urlSafe?: boolean): number[]` - unpacks bitmasks from a base64 string.
+- `unpackBitmasks(packed: string, urlSafe?: boolean): number[]` - unpacks bitmasks from a packed string (throws `PermaskError` on invalid input).
+- `formatBitmask(bitmask: number, groups?: Record<string, number>): string` - formats a bitmask into a readable string for logging/debugging.

 **Constants:**
 - `PermissionAccess` - an enum-like object with access types.